We are delighted to be resuming residential courses and in-person concerts at Benslow Music from Monday 17 May 2021.

-Courses will take place in our large rehearsal rooms to allow for adequate social distancing and there will be limits on course participant numbers.
+Courses will take place in our rehearsal rooms at adequate social distancing and there will be limits on course participant numbers.
 We will leave doors and windows open to improve air circulation.

 Is it safe to play the Benslow Music pianos and instruments?

 Music stands will be wiped down periodically (or bring your own if preferred) as will piano stools.
 Special care of our pianos will follow expert guidance.
-Pianists please wash hands carefully before and after playing each time; we recommend you wear a face mask to minimise spread of moisture on to music desk and keys; keys will be cleaned each day and may be wiped by players with slightly damp (not wet) soapy cloth under supervision by the tutor or staff.
+Pianists please wash and sanitise hands carefully before and after playing each time; we recommend you wear a face mask to minimise spread of moisture on to music desk and keys; keys will be cleaned each day and may be wiped by players with a slightly damp (not wet) cloth under supervision by the tutor or staff.
 Sanitiser gel will be available in each practice room.

 What is the cleaning regime?